shaiadul/SaidulTimeZone/README.md

 # React Clock

-A little repo I'm going to use to talk about [https://saidultimezone.onrender.com/).
+A little repo I'm going to use to talk about Timezone!